akauppi/GroundLevel-firebase-es/DEVS/Coding.md

 ## Language over framework

-If there are overlapping features with the language (a larger context) and a framework or librari (smaller context), prefer the language.
+If there are overlapping features with the language (a larger context) and a framework or library (smaller context), prefer the language.

 >*This would need to have a sample...*